JorgePerC/SumitomoAGV/sumitomo_ws/src/drivetrain/urdf/ReadMe.md

 * URDF and, on it's own xml files are not that modular, which goes against all of the coding principles!
 * Xacros are the default when it comes to implementing modules, parameters, and even math into XML files
 * It's a good idea to also separate your xacros, make them readable
 * If you try to implement a **URDF** file with macros, you'll successfully fail.
-Tho, you can convert the xacro URDF-ish to a real URDF with the command `rosrun xacro pan_tilt.xacro > pan_tilt_generated.urdf`
+Tho, you can convert the xacro URDF-ish to a real URDF with the command `rosrun xacro xacro pan_tilt.xacro > pan_tilt_generated.urdf`
     * Alternatively, add it to your build

+## ROS Control

+If you would like to use a ROS controller, it should be enough to add transmission into the robot's URDF file, however, I recommend using Gazebo_ROS_Control because it has more [documentation](https://classic.gazebosim.org/tutorials?tut=ros_control&cat=connect_ros) on it.